adline-st/555-rtc-ios-sdk/README.md

 ## Initiating an Outgoing Call

-To make outgoing calls, pass destination telephone number, notification payload to *dial* api.
+To make outgoing calls, pass destination telephone number, notification payload to *dial* API.
 Notification payload contains two fields called *data* and *notification*.
 Users can add any custom data as part *data* key which will get delivered to the remote end as part of the notification.
 The notification key contains the notification type and federation type of the notification (Both values are already populated in the below example).

 *dial* API returns enum Result.
 A successful dial API call with return call Id, failure case return error code and the reason for the error.